laurenstuerk/CCL1/Game/diary.md

 - **Main Menu:** Worked on the main menu and a restart function.
 - **Parallax Background:** Started implementing parallax scrolling for the background.
 - **Sound Effects:** Added sound for shooting and jumping.

+markdown
+Copy
+Edit
+# Diary Entry No. 6

+This day (plus the weekend) brought some updates:

+- **Main Menu:** Created a new main menu with level selection and a level manager (still in progress).
+- **Level Loading:** Worked on proper level loading with the start game setup.
+- **Game Restart:** Faced challenges stopping and restarting the requestAnimationFrame for a proper game reset.
+- **New Game Objects:** Added land mines and defense towers that can shoot and kill the player.